churine/z2-stuff/README.md

 replaces the palaces graphics with ones from metroid.
 See m2ros for a full graphics hack

 ## not really z2
-a zelda 1 full graphics hack
+a zelda 1 full graphics hack based on pokemon crystal
 ## m2ros
-a zelda 2 full graphics hack
+a zelda 2 full graphics hack based on metroid 1 and 2